jaspector

 Wyoming statewide electrical wiring permit holders may receive a state electrical inspection separate from county building inspections.
 Coordinate timing of state and county inspections to avoid construction delays.
 Frost depth: Frost depth at Story's elevation is at least 42 inches and may be greater; confirm with county.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Sheridan County Public Works Department -- Planning and Zoning Division (county authority; Story is unincorporated) before applying.
+Source: Sheridan County Public Works Department -- Planning and Zoning Division (county authority; Story is unincorporated) ↗

 A Building and/or Zoning Permit is required prior to construction, reconstruction, alteration, or change of use of any structure or lot.
 Additional specific permits required: Driveway Permit for any new or changed driveway accessing a County road; Septic Permit for new or replacement septic systems (including partial replacements); Flood Plain Development Permit for any activity within a FEMA-designated county floodplain area or near Big Goose Creek.

-Typical processing time is Not published; contact office at (307) 675-2420.
+Building permit processing times in unincorporated Sheridan County, WY typically run Not published; contact office at (307) 675-2420.
 Story is approximately 15 miles from Sheridan courthouse.
 County inspectors travel from Sheridan.
 Confirm inspection lead times and availability with Public Works before scheduling construction phases, particularly during busy construction season (May-October)..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sheridan County, WY.
 The following work is generally exempt: Second-home and seasonal residence exemptions -- NO exemption available.
 Standard county building and zoning permits required for all qualifying construction regardless of owner occupancy status.; Family land transfers (Family Exemption available; does not automatically exempt from building permit requirements); Large Acreage Exemptions for parcels meeting county size thresholds.
 Note: Story's market is heavily oriented toward second-home buyers and retirees relocating from higher-cost markets.
 New construction and significant renovation are common.
 No second-home or seasonal residence exemption from county permit requirements exists.
 Standard county building and zoning permits required for all qualifying construction.
 Guest houses and ADUs: County rules govern accessory dwelling units; confirm current county policy for ADUs or guest cabins on rural parcels with Public Works.
 In-law/caretaker quarters and guest cabins are common in the Story market; ensure proper permitting.
+When in doubt, confirm with the local building department before starting work.